Tails of Instability and Decay: a Hydrodynamic Perspective: Numerical Results

-{\em Numerical Results.---} In order to obtain numerical results, we adapted the iFluid package \cite{iFluid}, a \textsc{Matlab} code that solves GHD for a wide range of conditions and models.
-More details are presented in the supplementary material.
-We have chosen $\sigma=10$, which means that for temperatures $2T\lesssim e^{5}$ the model describes two free Majorana fermions, while at higher temperatures unstable particles are formed.
-In order to best observe this threshold, we have chosen a bath temperature $T_a$ which is either 0 or within the free fermion regime $2T_a=e^3$, and a maximum temperature $2T_m= e^7$ which is within the interacting region.
-As emphasised in \cite{ourUE}, the analysis of spectral densities is helpful in determining the composition of finite-density states.
+In order to obtain numerical results, we adapted the iFluid package \cite{iFluid}, a \textsc{Matlab} code that solves GHD for a wide range of conditions and models.
+More details are presented in Appendix A. We choose $\sigma=10$: for temperatures $2T\lesssim e^{5}$ the model describes two free Majorana fermions, at higher temperatures unstable particles are formed.
+In order to best observe this threshold, the bath temperature $T_a$ is either 0 or within the free fermion regime $2T_a=e^3$, and the maximum temperature $2T_m= e^7$ is within the interacting region.
+As emphasised in \cite{ourUE}, the analysis of spectral densities is helpful in determining the composition of finite-density states. { We note that the hydrodynamic approach is valid for typical inter-particle distances ($d$) and interacting lengths ($d'$) much smaller than variation lengths ($d''$).
+With the chosen parameters, $d = O(10^{-2})$, $d' = {\rm max}(\varphi(\cdot)) / p'(\theta) = O(10^{-1}) - O(10^{-3})$ for relevant values of rapidities, and $d'' = O(1)$ (see FIG.~\ref{nobath}), we indeed have $d,d'\ll d''$.}